helix-coupler/resources/README.md

 ### Global

-1. All native objects (names, links, bonds etc) end with `.`, e.g. `alice.`, whereas `.` acts as a trailing marker.
-Consequently, `.` is one of the two reserved characters in Helix2 and cannot be used in any of the object labels (other than as a suffix).
+All native objects (names, links, bonds etc) end with `.`, e.g. `alice.`, whereas `.` acts as a trailing marker.
+Consequently, `.` is one of the two reserved characters in Helix2 and cannot be used in any of the object labels (other than as a suffix)

 ### Names